Ideas-on-Stage/ideasonstage.com/content/news/2023-03-14-zen_and_the_art_of_presenting_with_impact.en.md

 If you missed the event, you can watch the full recording below to gain valuable insights on presenting with impact.

 {{% youtube LtsFTX2KmeY %}}

 \
 If you want to become a more confident presenter, take the [Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/).
 Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
 It takes less than 3 minutes.
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.